AndrewC19/covasim_case_study/README.md

 pip install -r requirements.txt
 ```

+In addition to these requirements, the CTF requires pygraphviz which requires a graphviz installation.
+The method for installing these requirements
+vary for different operating systems.
+Instructions can be found here: https://pygraphviz.github.io/documentation/stable/install.html
 #### Data Analysis
 To reproduce the figures in `figures/` from the data in `data/`, the following commands can be used.